 Modern personal training is all about providing an absolute 100 per cent focus on the needs of the client.
 A professional personal trainer is highly qualified and delivers a fully-rounded and personally-tailored health and lifestyle package.
-As well as assessing different elements of your fitness (like strength and flexibility), a good trainer will devise and deliver a program totally built around you and your goals and also factor in nutrition, injury prevention and rehabilitation where necessary.
-They will be continually adapting your program so that it has plenty of variety, remains fresh and will focus completely on you throughout your sessions together.
-A personal trainer is also effectively your ultimate training partner, matching your commitment to your workout and who won’t cry off if the weather turns nasty.
+As well as assessing different elements of your fitness (like strength and flexibility), a good trainer will devise and deliver a programme totally built around you and your goals and also factor in nutrition, injury prevention and rehabilitation where necessary.

 Training on using correct technique for resistance training equipment for both safety and maximum gains.
-Also, flexibility, CV, swimming and core training.
+Also, flexibility, cardio, swimming and core training.

 Sessions in your own home or place of work if convenience is a key factor, with all equipment brought to your front door.

-Preparation, coaching, training program design and pacing for competitive events such a marathon or triathlon.
+Preparation, coaching, training programme design and pacing for competitive events such a marathon or triathlon.

 Assessment and treatment of soft tissue injuries (muscles, tendons and connective tissues) using sports massage techniques, developmental stretching and ultrasound.

-Training and program design to help recover from injury.
+Training and rehab program design to help recover from injury.